 10 of the Best Crossovers of 2019

-After sorting out the best crossover 2018 has brought us list, it’s time to move on and do the same for the 2019 model year.
+After sorting out the best crossover 2018 list, it’s time to move on and do the same for the 2019 model year.
 After all, 2019 will be upon us sooner than you know it and a number of new crossovers are bound to appear by then.
 How these new arrivals will fare against currently available models is anyone’s guess.
 Knowing how quick the industry is moving forward, though, I’d say they’ll be more than ready.
 Older models should receive an upgrade or two as well – even a complete makeover isn’t out of the question.
 But how to determine which is the best crossover 2019 will bring us?

 That’s likely impossible to do since all prospective buyers have priorities of their own.
 Some are looking into fuel economy, while others are more interested in the list of available options and features.
 Some, on the other hand, are looking for comfort, first and foremost.
 All crossover buyers, however, are most interested in a well-balanced amalgam of the aforementioned factors.
 That’s what we’ll try and take into consideration.
 Here we’ll compare the best currently available crossovers with the most exciting upcoming models.

 The Best Crossover Vehicles 2019 Will Bring Us!

 Alfa Romeo Stelvio Quadrifoglio

 The 2018 Alfa Romeo Stelvio is already available in the U.S. Prices start from $41,000, but only a 2.0L 4-cylinder engine, 8-speed auto trans, and all-wheel drive are currently available.
 The much sought-after Quadrifoglios won’t arrive before the summer which technically makes them 2019 year models.
 When they do arrive, however, they’ll instantly become some of the most exciting crossovers on the market.